HL7/US-Core-STU3/pages/_includes/terminology.md

-## Terminology definied for the US Core Implementation Guide
+## Terminology defined for the US Core Implementation Guide

 This page lists all the ValueSets, CodeSystems, and ConceptMaps defined as part of the US-Core implementation Guide.
-For more information on using codes in resources, see the [guidance section](guidance.html#using-codes-in-us-core-profiles) as well as in the [FHIR specification](file://hl7.fhir.org/terminologies.html).
+For more information on using codes in resources, see the [guidance section](guidance.html#using-codes-in-us-core-profiles) as well as in the [FHIR specification](http://build.fhir.org/terminologies.html).

 #### Value Sets